The Wall Walk

 • Rongoa Māori: An opportunity to relax and unwind using traditional Māori techniques

-Optional (weeks later)
+OPTIONAL (weeks later)

 To help keep your Wall Walk learning alive in the days and weeks that follow, you may wish to break up into your Wall Walk groups again and work through the following resources together: